StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ## Checks

-Checks determine their health state based on one or multiple monitor inputs for a certain component or relation.
-Checks may be likened to rules in that they determine if some rule holds for one or multiple telemetry streams.
-They are more powerful than rules though, because they are based on !check functions! that are reusable user defined scripts.
-While a rule can only be configured in a limited number of ways, checks can always be made more powerful through the use of check functions.
+Checks determine the health state for an element (component or relation) by monitoring one or more telemetry streams to determine if a rule holds true.
+Telemetry streams can supply either metrics (time-series data) or events (logs and events).
+StackState checks are particularly powerful as they are based on [check functions](#check-functions).
+A check function is a reusable, user defined script that can be adapted to monitor any number of available telemetry streams.

-A data stream can either supply metrics \(time-series data\) or events.
-A check can receive multiple inputs of different types.

-Some things a check may check:
+For example, you could write a check function to monitor:

 * Are we seeing a normal amount of hourly traffic?
 * Have there been any fatal exceptions logged?